argoproj/argo-cd/docs/operator-manual/declarative-setup.md

 in an environment.
 It is defined by two key pieces of information:

 * `source` reference to the desired state in Git (repository, revision, path, environment)
 * `destination` reference to the target cluster and namespace.
-For the cluster both server and/or name can be used, but behind the hood the server is being calculated when missing and then used for the operations.
-Also when there is a mismatch between the name and server an error will be thrown.
+For the cluster one of server or name can be used, but not both (which will result in an error).
+Behind the hood when the server is missing, it is being calculated based on the name and then the server is used for any operations.

 A minimal Application spec is as follows: